liriliri/licia/doc.md

 ## isNum

-Checks if value is classified as a Number primitive or object.
+Check if value is classified as a Number primitive or object.

 |Name  |Type   |Desc                                 |
 |------|-------|-------------------------------------|